baconjs/bacon.js/README.md

 ```

 The difference is that `zip` treats Properties as EventStreams and synchronizes
-each change of property with other events, while `when` just takes current value.
+each change of property with events from other streams, while `when` just
+takes current value.

 <a name="bacon-update"></a>
 [`Bacon.update`](#bacon-update "Bacon.update") creates a Property from an initial value and updates the value based on multiple inputs.